 B.A. summa cum laude, 2005 Hunter College, City University of New York, German Language and Literature; Art History with honors

-ProjectsMy research examines art and visual culture in early-modern Northern Europe, especially of the fifteenth and sixteenth centuries and north of the Alps.
-My dissertation, “‘Was Sichst Du?’
-The Instrumentation of Sight in Early Modern German Art,” explores the use of perspectival techniques in paintings and prints to establish a new mode of viewing grounded in period concepts of memory and vision.
+ProjectsMy research examines art and visual culture in early-modern Northern Europe, especially in the fifteenth and sixteenth centuries.
+My dissertation, ‘Was Sichst Du?’
+The Instrumentation of Sight in Early Modern German Art, explores the use of perspectival techniques in paintings and prints to establish a new mode of active reception grounded in period concepts of memory and vision.

 My second book project’s working title is From Obsolescence to Fine Art: Woodcut Revivals in Eighteenth-Century Europe.
 It concerns the resurgence of early-modern woodcut images and their critical reception in central Germany and Britain from approximately 1760 to 1820 in the context of selected art academies’, collectors’, and publishers’ relations to printed image media.
 This project tests the assumption that when a form of technology loses validity as an industrial medium, it is reborn as an artistic one.